SemanticMediaWiki/Mermaid/README.md

 This extension provides the `#mermaid` parser function to support the generation of diagrams and flowcharts with the help of the [mermaid][mermaid] script language.
 Supported diagram forms include:

 - Flowchart
-- Sequence diagram
+- Sequence Diagram
+- Class Diagram
+- State Diagram
-- Gantt diagram
+- Gantt Chart
+- Pie Chart
+- Entity Relationship Diagram
+- Git Flow Chart
+- User Journey Chart

 ## Requirements